Native American Lifelines - Baltimore Maryland

 Native American Lifelines - Baltimore, MD

-Native American Lifelines is an addiction and methadone treatment center in Baltimore, MD, situated at 1 East Franklin Street, Suite 200 in the 21202 zip code.
-Some of the treatment approaches used by Native American Lifelines include dialectical behavior therapy, 12-step facilitation and brief intervention.
-In addition, it provides family counseling, substance use education and health education services.
-Native American Lifelines caters its treatment program to men and women.
+Native American Lifelines is a methadone and general addiction treatment center in Baltimore, MD, situated at 1 East Franklin Street, Suite 200 in the 21202 zip code.
+Some of the treatment approaches used by Native American Lifelines include dialectical behavior therapy, 12-step facilitation and trauma-related counseling.
+In addition, it provides marital/couples counseling, hepatitis education, counseling and support and employment counseling or training.
+Native American Lifelines caters its treatment program to women and men.

 Address: 1 East Franklin Street, Suite 200, Baltimore, MD 21202